 Intentional vs Unintentional ASMR:

-The individuals who purposely create these stimuli are called ASMR artists (AKA ASMRtists, content creators) and their productions are called “intentional ASMR”.
-The most common examples are YouTube video artists, but also include composers, poets, dancers, and more.
+The individuals who purposely want to stimulate ASMR in others are called ASMR artists (AKA ASMRtists, ASMR practitioners, or ASMR content creators) and their productions are called “intentional ASMR”.
+The most common examples are YouTube video artists, but ASMR artists can also include composers, poets, dancers, and more.

 Stimuli/triggers created accidentally by individuals are called “unintentional ASMR”.
 Examples include Bob Ross, teachers, hairdressers, clinicians, unboxing videos, and expert demonstrations.